Hulupeep/wtfcircles/README.md

-# wtfcircles
+# WTF Circles

 Break down unknowns and bring clarity

-# WTF Circles

 WTF Circles is an interactive whiteboard tool designed to help you capture the things you’re truly clueless about—and then start a process of bringing clarity step by step.
 Whether you're planning a project, navigating personal relationships, or simply sorting through ideas, this tool gives you a visual method to move from confusion to understanding.